 This section lists all the associated Content Endpoints.

 - After you select a content filter, you can add a tag and then click Apply.

 A tag is associated when a content is created.
 A tag-based filter is useful when you want to search.
 However, you can still add the tag even after creating content.
 You can also manage bulk tags for all content and older versions.

 - To save your filters, click Save.

 Developers can only view their filters and release managers can view all other RM filters.
 The saved filters can be edited or deleted.

-After you apply the content filters, the default content view changes to Content Version.
+After you set the content filters, the default content view changes to Content Version.
 When you provide a filter, you can locate a specific version of the content, for example, Production Ready Content with a specific tag and of a specific set of content types.
 For example, display only vSphere templates, vRealize Operations Manager dashboards and vRealize Automation Blueprints.

 - To deploy the content to a release endpoint, follow the wizard.